yeeyangtee/pytorch-docker-cpu/README.md

 Trained model gets saved on the deployment.
 Currently using SSH/SCP as a workaround to grab the trained model file.
 Pretty sure theres a better way to do it....

 ### TODOs
-- Use smaller image
+- Use smaller base image
 - Alternatives to SSH for getting model file
-- Visualisation of training by running tensorboard
+- Currently num_workers for dataloader is set to 0, which is super inefficient.
+There is some compability issue between pytorch and kubernetes clusters.
+Can be fixed but i'm lazy.